John-Sandor/Python-Demonstrations/Pokemon/README.txt

  For pokemon that have high atk and high def but low sp.def.
 Does it have type weaknesses to certain types?

  Can pokemon be categorized as all-rounders, defense, offense, or specialized?

+ Calculate win rate against other competitive pokemon.
+Using battle outcome predictor

+ Use calculation above to give each pokemon ratings against other types.
+Use these ratings attached to a wholistic view at the rest of its stats to make a recommender algoithm that can be used to build a team.

+ provide a visualization tool for the pokemon team, its offensive and defensive capabilities against all types, and the roles of pokemon witin the team.